UKradioastro/UKRAA_PicoMuon/README.md

 We can create a simple web server on our RPi to be able to view our detector results on our smart phone when connected to our home metwork.

-To set up the web server on the RPi, follow the instruction from "tom's HARDWARE" (https://www.tomshardware.com/news/raspberry-pi-web-server,40174.html).
+To set up the web server on the RPi, follow the instruction from **tom's HARDWARE** (https://www.tomshardware.com/news/raspberry-pi-web-server,40174.html).
 Only need to do first section - upto 9.
 Build your website.

 ---